Paul Lisicky: Early life

-Paul Lisicky was born on July 9, 1959.
-He grew up in Cherry Hill, New Jersey.
-He graduated from Rutgers University-New Brunswick, earned an MA from Rutgers University-Camden and an MFA from the Iowa Writers' Workshop.
+Lisicky was born on July 9, 1959.
+He grew up in Cherry Hill, New Jersey, and graduated from Cherry Hill High School East.
+He graduated from Rutgers University–New Brunswick, earned an MA from Rutgers University–Camden and an MFA from the Iowa Writers' Workshop.

 Career

 Lisicky taught in the creative writing programs at Cornell University, New York University, Rutgers University-Newark, Sarah Lawrence College, the University of North Carolina Wilmington, and elsewhere.
 He is now an associate professor in the MFA Program at Rutgers University-Camden.

-Lisicky is the author of six books: Lawnboy, Famous Builder, The Burning House, Unbuilt Projects, The Narrow Door, and Later: My Life at the Edge of the World.
+Lisicky is the author of seven books: Lawnboy, Famous Builder, The Burning House, Unbuilt Projects, The Narrow Door, Later: My Life at the Edge of the World, and Song So Wild and Blue: A Life with the Music of Joni Mitchell.

 His work has appeared in The Atlantic, Conjunctions, Ecotone, Fence, The New York Times, The Offing, Ploughshares, Tin House, and in many other magazines and anthologies.
 His awards include fellowships from the Guggenheim Foundation, the National Endowment for the Arts, the James Michener/Copernicus Society, the Corporation of Yaddo, and the Fine Arts Work Center in Provincetown, where he was twice a Fellow.
 He is the editor of StoryQuarterly and serves on the Writing Committee of the Fine Arts Work Center in Provincetown.

-In 2021, Paul Lisicky appeared on Storybound (podcast) reading an excerpt from Later : my life at the edge of the world, with music sampled from Jordan Warmack.
+In 2021, Paul Lisicky appeared on Storybound reading an excerpt from Later : my life at the edge of the world, with music sampled from Jordan Warmack.